Mark-MDO47/DuelWithBanjos/code/DuelWithBanjos/OTA_story.md

 ## The Story

 ### The Setup
 My two little Banjo Players.
-We will program the Banjo Player ESP32 in the box Over-The-Air<br>
+We will re-program Over-The-Air the Banjo Player ESP32 (in the box).<br>
 <img src="https://github.com/Mark-MDO47/DuelWithBanjos/blob/master/resources/images/banjo_players_after.jpg" width="500" alt="My Banjo Players">

 From the Arduino IDE, export the sketch you want to upload as **compiled binary**.<br>